Diegosmiles/AirBnB_Pricing_Model/readme.txt

+In order to get the files for the ipython notebook, I used some spatial analysis tools:

 0) separate the NYC maps into boroughs

 1) I divided listings data into Manhattan and Brooklyn